Chun5/works/index.rst

 ========
 ::

-  Markdown is a lightweight markup language for creating formatted text using a plain-text editor.
+  Markdown is a lightweight markup language for creating formatted text using a plaintext editor.

   Quick syntax reference: